 The following sanctions may be imposed upon any member of the community found to have violated the Sex/Gender Harassment, Discrimination and Misconduct Policy.
-Factors considered in sanctioning are defined in [as appropriate] the Student Handbook, the Faculty Handbook, and the Staff Handbook.
+Factors considered in sanctioning are defined in, as appropriate, the Student Handbook, the Faculty Handbook, and the Staff Handbook.
+College employees engaging in harassment shall be subject to immediate discipline, up to and including termination.
+Students engaging in harassment shall be subject to the guidelines set in the Student Code of Conduct.

-The following are the typical sanctions that may be imposed upon students or organizations singly or in combination:
+The following are the typical sanctions that may be imposed upon students or organizations singly or in combination.
+The decision-making body reserves the right to broaden or lessen any range of recommended sanctions in the case of serious mitigating circumstances or egregiously offensive behavior.: